BoatMonkey678/SekiroItemsDLL/README.md

 ## Credits
 The following projects were used for this tool:
 - [FromSoftware-rs](https://github.com/vswarte/fromsoftware-rs) - by vswarte for general bindings
-- [FromSoftware-rs Fork](https://github.com/fswap/fromsoftware-rs) - fork by fswap - for dedicated Sekiro bindings
+- [FromSoftware-rs Fork](https://github.com/fswap/fromsoftware-rs) - by fswap - for dedicated Sekiro bindings
 - [hudhook](https://github.com/veeenu/hudhook) - by veeenu
 - [ilhook](https://github.com/regomne/ilhook-rs) - by regomne
 - [serde](https://github.com/serde-rs/serde) - by dtolnay
 - [anyhow](https://github.com/dtolnay/anyhow) - by dtolnay

 ## Buidling
-I used Rust version: `rustc 1.96.0-nightly` to build this project.
-With this run:
+Have Rust installed to build this project.
+Then run:
 `cargo build -p sekiro-items --release` to build the `.dll` file.